howard-stearns/FairShare/README.md

 - When a person uses an exchange to pay someone in FairShare, the _exchange_ charges a fee to release its FairShare, and the _FairShare group_ charges its own (presumably low) fee as the receiver's FairShare gets credited.
 As with intra-group transfers, the requested credit amount is increased so that the sender pays the two fees.
 - When an investor withdraws from an exchange, the pool's group and the FairShare group will each take their respective fees.
 The UI shows the amount removed (i.e., it does not remove extra from the pool), and the UI shows that the credit is slightly less.

 **Atomicity** - In the inter-group payment case above, steps 2-4 are atomic and can be handled by one network message.
 However, there can be changes to fees and exchange rates between 1 and 2, and between 4 and 5.
 This can result in the recipient being paid slightly more or less than the intended amount.
 This is a much smaller time window than in Ethereum, and most variances will be absorbed in the rounding process.
 We do not implement minimum buy limits and maximum sell limits as in Uniswap.
-(And since operations are immediate, there is no need to implement block-inclusion deadlines.)
+(And since operations are immediate, there is no need to implement block-inclusion deadlines.
+However, an interface to a blockchain would require this.)

 **Identity** - Even when _Creating New Groups and New Users_ is implemented (see [Exclusions](#exclusions), above), it should be easy for the user of an app to switch between multiple global identities, and to use a different one for each group if they choose.
 However, I have assumed that the combination of a username, display name, and picture are globally available to all.
 For example, when the user presents a QR code for someone else to pay them, that code is the same for all payers, without regard to what groups the payer is in or how the payer knows this particular payee.